mataroablog/mataroa/README.md

 So, mataroa is down.
 What do we do?

-First, panic.
-Run around in circles with your hands up in despair.
-It's important to do this, don't think of it as a joke.
+First, we panic.
+We run around in circles with our hands up in despair.
+It's important to do this first, don't think of it as a joke.
 Once that's done:

 #### 1. Check Caddy